|

 of the fact that UV-spotlights don't work, and he'd worked out some other

-expert, sold
+expert, patented and sold

 carbon arclight designs in his first private company, and provided the